 As you may have noticed over the last year or so, I’ve tended to quite like Steelseries’ PC peripherals.
-Two of their mice currently occupy top spots in my best gaming keyboard list, and their Arctis 7 headset is my favourite bestest best gaming headset of all time.
+Two of their mice currently occupy top spots in my best gaming keyboard list, and their Arctis 7 headset is my favourite bestest best all time.
 Their top-end Apex M750 keyboard, however, won’t be making any kind of best gaming keyboard list whatsoever.
 I’ve tried and tried to like this keyboard, but I simply can’t get on with it.
 And a lot of that has to do with its weird little feet.

 Almost everything about the Apex M750 should scream quality – and you’d certainly hope so given the fact it costs £150 / $130.
 It has a premium-feeling aluminium chassis, and Steelseries’ own proprietary mechanical RGB switches feel very similar in feel and speed to Cherry’s MX Red jobs – which is just what you’d want from a high-end gaming keyboard.

 So it breaks my heart (and brain) to see that not only have Steelseries invented the worst keyboard feet in the world, but that they’ve also decided to stick them on their flagship gaming keyboard.
 Just look at them!
 Them and their weird, rubbery, dust magnet surface.
 They’re a nightmare to attach properly in the first place, as their odd, circular bottoms never really feel like they were ever intended for the hole they’re meant to be pushed into.

 There were also several times when I knocked them loose while moving the keyboard across my desk, too, which only added to my overall sense of irritation.
 There’s a reason why so many gaming keyboards have flip-down feet – because they’re the stuff of gods and don’t cause you to pop a vein every time you try to adjust them.
 Push-in feet, on the other hand, are clearly the devil’s work and should be banned until the end of time.